-ENVIRON UK Limited (ENVIRON) was commissioned by South Cambridgeshire District Council (the Client) to prepare a Habitats Regulations Screening Assessment of the South Cambridgeshire Local Plan.
+ENVIRON UK Limited (ENVIRON) was commissioned by South Cambridgeshire District Council (the Client) to prepare a Habitats Regulations Assessment Screening of the South Cambridgeshire Local Plan.

-This report is a draft screening report to inform a determination under Regulation 102 of The Conservation of Habitats and Species Regulations 20101 (as amended).
-The purpose of the report is to provide a screening assessment to examine whether the policies and allocations in the South Cambridgeshire Local Plan are likely to have significant impacts on European sites (including Ramsar sites) either alone or in combination with other plans and projects, in view of the conservation objectives of the European sites.
+This report is a screening report to inform a determination by the competent authority.
+South Cambridgeshire District Council, under Regulation 102 of The Conservation of Habitats and Species Regulations 2010 (as amended), prior to the adoption of the South Cambridgeshire Local Plan.
+The purpose of the report is to provide a screening assessment to examine whether the policies and allocations in the South Cambridgeshire Local Plan Submission are likely to have significant impacts on European sites (including Ramsar sites) either alone or in combination with other plans and projects, in view of the conservation objectives of the European sites.